omahs/composable/book/src/products/angular/technical-specification/liquidations/README.md

 # Liquidations

-A liquidation is a process that occurs when a borrower's collateralization ratio drops below a certain threshold.
+A liquidation is a process that occurs when a borrower's postion is unhealthy.

+That happens if collateralization ratio drops below a certain threshold or if [Credit Account] health is below treshhold.

 Once detected, the lending protocol will initiate a sequence of operations to liquidate the collateral of the user in order to obtain more borrow assets and stabilize the collateralization ratio.

+Amount is used to repau debt, reward liquidator and remaining, if any, goes back to user.

 #### When collateral ratio may drop?